-Welcome to portal capabilities for Dynamics 365 for Customer Engagement apps.
+Welcome to Dynamics 365 Portals.
 Here's a list of recently added features.
-For more information about portal capability updates for Dynamics 365 for Customer Engagement apps to date, see portal capabilities for Microsoft Dynamics 365 for Customer Engagement Releases.
+For more information updates for Dynamics 365 Portals to date, see portal capabilities for Microsoft Dynamics 365 Releases.

-Portal capabilities version 9.1.4 for Dynamics 365 for Customer Engagement apps brings these new updates and features:
+Dynamics 365 Portals version 9.1.4 for the model-driven apps in Dynamics 365 brings these new updates and features:

 Maintenance mode for portal: As a portal administrator, you can now configure your portal to display a proper message to the customers whenever a maintenance activity is going on—for example, solution packages are being upgraded.
 More information: Maintenance mode for a portal

 Enable Power BI Embedded service: As a portal customizer, you can now embed dashboards and reports created in the new workspace of Power BI by enabling Power BI Embedded service.
 The dashboards and reports are embedded on web pages in a portal by using the powerbi Liquid tag.
 More information: Set up Power BI integration

 Enable content moderation on ideas: As a portal administrator, you can now create a content moderation policy to moderate the ideas that are submitted on your portal.
 More information: Enable content moderation on ideas

 OAuth 2.0 implicit grant flow: As a portal developer, you can now make client-side API calls to external APIs and get them secured by using OAuth 2.0 implicit grant flow.
 More information: OAuth 2.0 implicit grant flow